siheming/mspypeline/doc/source/gallery.rst

 .. autodescriptiononly:: mspypeline.BasePlotter.plot_pathway_analysis

-| The effect of choosing different levels for the analysis upon the results can be appreciated in the pathway analyses
+| The effect of choosing different levels for the analysis on the results can be appreciated in the pathway analyses
   shown below.
 Both figures show the protein intensities of the :ref:`Biocarta EGF pathway <pathway-proteins>`, however calculation was performed for different :ref:`analysis levels <analysis-design>`.
 Here, the choice of the analysis depth determines which samples are considered a *"group"*.